Prices from £15.00

 - other combined contraceptive pills, such as Lucette

-- progestogen-only mini pill, such as Cerazette
+- progestogen-only mini pills, such as Cerazette

 There are also other types of contraception, such as: